rodrigoesborges/infancia-grupo/research/3dptv.md

 ### Analysis

-Each particle position is determined by the software, using the apriori calibration of the camera parameters, and the matched particles provide a three-dimensional cloud of points; The tracking software tracks particles for relatively long time (an order of tens - hundreds of frames) and this information serves the post-processing analysis.
+Each particle position is determined by the software, using the prepared calibration of the camera parameters, and the matched particles provide a three-dimensional cloud of points; The tracking software tracks particles for relatively long time (an order of tens - hundreds of frames) and this information serves the post-processing analysis.